|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 According to NIOSH's Publication No. 2010-145 (May 2010), past estimates that about 4% of cancer deaths in the U.S. are caused by occupational exposures have underestimated the actual rate.
 For example, exposures to carcinogens in the workplace may not result in cancer until 15-40 years later.

-"Carcinomas" usually appears on an SDS as a health effect caused by chronic (long-term) exposure to a carcinogen (cancer-causing substance).
-The MSDS may specifically mention studies that have shown this effect in animals and/or humans.
+"Carcinomas" usually appears in Section 11 (toxicological information) of Safety Data Sheet as a health effect caused by chronic (long-term) exposure to a carcinogen (cancer-causing substance).
+The SDS may specifically mention studies that have shown this effect in animals and/or humans.

 Use extreme caution when working with carcinogenic (or potentially carcinogenic) materials in the workplace.
 Be sure to use all proper personal protective equipment (PPE) and to minimize your exposure.
 Find alternative procedures or materials if possible.
 Proper engineering controls and adminstrative controls are definitely required when working with carcinogens or potential carcinogens!